merferry/pagerank-dynamic--plots/README.md

-I want to keep track of changes to the plot scripts for Barrier-free PageRank.
+I want to keep track of changes to the plot scripts for Parallel Dynamic PageRank algorithm.

 <br>
 <br>